Elliott won't celebrate gifted Pocono win after Hamlin DQ

 — Elliott received 43 points for finishing first after the postrace inspections.

-— Kyle Busch received five points for finishing in 36th place due to failing postrace inspection.
+— Busch received five points for finishing in 36th place due to failing postrace inspection.

 — Hamlin earned six fantasy points for finishing 35th.